With Workaway you can find 1030 hosts and organisations for pet-sitting and animal care work around the world.

 So you’ve heard stories of people looking after wonderful animals in amazing places.
 And after reading the pros and cons of pet-sitting, you're interested in trying it for yourself.
 Here are some tips for finding pet-sitting and animal care opportunities on Workaway and some FAQ about pet sitting.

-Workaway has more than 38,000 hosts all over the world, among them nearly a 1000 NGOs, all looking for volunteers.
+Workaway has more than 50,000 opportunities all over the world, among them nearly a 1000 NGOs, all looking for volunteers.
 Browse our host lists to find incredible opportunities all over the world to help meaningful community projects.

 Like other volunteering opportunities, Workaway pet sitters save money on accommodation, while travelling on vacation, or when living nomadically.
 Pet sitters can experience living like locals in different countries and cultures around the world, for anything from a few days to several months, or sometimes even longer.
 Although there is not a separate list of hosts looking for pet sitters, there are plenty of pet-sitting and animal care opportunities available all over the world that can be found on the Workaway site.
 When using the Workaway search tool, just tick the “animal welfare” box in the “More Search Options” drop down menu on the host search page and start choosing from the more than 1000 hosts currently looking for volunteers to help with animals all over the world.
 Some of these are one-offs but others are more regular, since ex-pats often return to their mother countries regularly to visit family members.
 You can also enter “pet sitting” in the text box on the search page and view host profiles who have specifically mentioned a need for pet sitters in their profile.